“Have you guys covered exponents yet?”

 You're tutoring a middle school student in math.
 You want to know whether the student's teacher has taught a topic.
-You ask:
+You ask the teacher this.

 Have you guys covered exponents yet?